Exclusive interview from Frank Warwick – carp angler, which have an exchange of confidence with us.

 But what can you recommend besides that simple rule?

 Surprisingly a lot of fishers choose the best spot in the water.
-This is the receipt of almost guaranteed failure.
+It is the receipt of almost guaranteed failure.
 If fish doesn’t show itself, I watch and listen near the water all the night.
 Because in some seas you can hear fish only at night.
 If the weather is warm, I choose the place on the windy shore.
 I always look for places where carp will pass during the stream.
 If the time of the year is cold, then I will choose a place where the wind will blow in the back.
 But still I will be looking for streams or other similar spots, that will hold and will be interesting for carp.

 What’s the story?
 How did your own company start?